The Role of Uke in Aikido

 Kihon Waza

 Kihon waza refers to the fundamental techniques and principles that form the basis of all practice.
-These basic forms and movements are essential for building proper body mechanics, understanding the core concepts of Aikido, and developing the foundational skills needed for more advanced training.
+These basic forms and movements are essential for building body mechanics, understanding the core concepts of Aikido, and developing the foundational skills needed for more advanced training.

 Impact on Aikidoka Development